Essential advice for safe truck driving, during hot Aussie summer days

 An Australian summer can be an absolute scorcher and any seasoned Aussie driver will tell you that the summer months can be dangerous due to the heat and limited visibility.

-At Chris Shilling Transport Training, we understand the dangers and risks of driving during summer.
+At CS Transport Training, we understand the dangers and risks of driving during summer.
 That’s why we’re sharing our top safe-driving tips from no less than our team of driving experts to help truck drivers avoid all those heat stress.
 Here are 10 important tips to keep in mind for truck drivers and those who are just about to enter the profession (click on each one to find out more):

 - Pre-trip inspection